Jump to main content

 Getting the help you need

 Now you know.
 You or someone you care about has Alpha‑1 antitrypsin deficiency (Alpha‑1, for short).
-Here are some things you can do to be your own advocate.
+Here are some Alpha‑1 organizations, resources, and communities that can support you and help you take action.

 Managing life with Alpha‑1